appvia/terranetes/docs/terranetes-controller/admin/providers.md

 ---
 # Configure Providers

-Credentials to access the cloud are represented by [Providers](../reference/providers.terraform.appvia.io.md) in the terraform-controller, a cluster scoped resource.
+Credentials to access the cloud are represented by [Providers](../reference/providers.terraform.appvia.io.md) in the controller, a cluster scoped resource.
 When defining a terraform module developers reference a provider using `spec.providerRef`, tying together the resource and credentials.

 :::important
-Note, credentials never leave the terraform-controller namespace, removing the risk of exposure.
+Note, credentials never leave the controller namespace, removing the risk of exposure.
 :::

 ## Use a provider